transloadit/uppy/website/src/docs/tus.md

 In most cases you should leave this option as is, relax, and enjoy resumable uploads.

+### `removeFingerprintOnSuccess: false`

+If the `resume` option is enabled, it will store some data in localStorage for each upload.
+With `removeFingerprintOnSuccess`, this data is removed once an upload has completed.
+The effect is that if the same file is uploaded again, it will create an entirely new upload.

 ### `endpoint: ''`

 Destination URL for your uploads.
 This should be where your tus.io server is running.